kjlyon/snap-plugin-collector-diamond/README.md

 We love contributions!

 There's more than one way to give back, from examples to blogs to code updates.
 See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).

+Our code of conduct can be found [here](https://github.com/intelsdi-x/snap/blob/master/CODE_OF_CONDUCT.md).

 ## License
 [Snap](http://github.com/intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).